mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ## Cryptographic Objects

-Each MLS session uses a single cipher suite that specifies the following values to be used in group key computations:
+Each MLS session uses a single ciphersuite that specifies the following values to be used in group key computations:

 * A hash function
 * A Diffie-Hellman group

+The ciphersuite must also specify an algorithm `Derive-Key-Pair` that maps octet strings with the same length as the output of the hash function to key pairs for the Diffie-Hellman group.

-Public keys used in the protocol are opaque values in a format defined by the ciphersuite, using the following three types:
+Public keys and Merkle tree nodes used in the protocol are opaque values in a format defined by the ciphersuite, using the following four types:

 ~~~~~
 uint16 CipherSuite;
 opaque DHPublicKey<1..2^16-1>;
 opaque SignaturePublicKey<1..2^16-1>;
-opauqe MerkleNode<1..255>
+opaque MerkleNode<1..255>
 ~~~~~

 ## Key Schedule